Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Polyfold Fredholm Sections of Strong Polyfold Bundles

 where $\rho (u):F\to F$ is a bounded linear map.
 Moreover, $O$ stands for the retract $O=r(U)$.
 We assume that $0\in O$ and we are interested in germs of sections $(f, 0)$ of the strong local bundle $K\to O$ defined near $0$.
-Identifying the local section germ with its principal part we view $(f,0)$ as a germ $\co (O, 0)\to F$.
+Identifying the local section germ with its principal part we view $(f,0)$ as a germ $\co (O, 0)\to F$. { Here we denote by $\co (O, 0)$ an sc-germ of open neighborhoods of $0$ in $O$ consisting of a decreasing sequence